3. MATERIAL ACCOUNTING POLICY INFORMATION

 c) Capital Redemption Reserve

 As per the Companies Act, 2013, Capital redemption reserve is created when a company purchases its own shares out of free reserves or securities premium.
 A sum equal to the nominal value of the shares so purchased is transferred to capital redemption reserve.
-The reserve can be utilised in accordance with the provisions of section 69 of the Companies Act, 2013.
-Capital redemption reserve amounting to ' 1,674 and ' 1,135 as of March 31, 2024 and 2023, respectively is not freely available for distribution.
+The reserve can be utilized in accordance with the provisions of section 69 of the Companies Act, 2013.
+Capital redemption reserve amounting to H 13 and H 1,674 as of March 31, 2025 and 2024, respectively, is not freely available for distribution.

 d) Retained earnings

-Retained earnings comprises of the Company's undistributed earnings after taxes.
+Retained earnings comprises of the Company's undistributed earnings after taxes and is freely available for distribution.

 e) Common Control Transactions Capital Reserve

 The Common Control Transactions Capital Reserve is on account of merger of certain wholly owned subsidiaries with the Company during the year ended March 31, 2019.
-As of March 31, 2024 and 2023, this reserve amounting to ' 2,473 and ' 2,473, respectively is not freely available for distribution.
+As of March 31, 2025 and 2024, this reserve amounting to H 2,473 and H 2,473, respectively, is not freely available for distribution.

 f) Share options outstanding account